Claudiomics/multinational-retail-data-centralisation-project/README.md

 ```
 clean_df.to_csv('clean_df.csv')
 ```
-Thank you Vander!

 When exploring the data, I noticed across all tables that some rows included invalid data which needed removing, along with any columns with NULL.
 I used a mask in all my cleaning methods to filter the data and return only the rows which contained valid data.
-This took a while for me to figure out, as before, I had tried delete these rows individually by searching for the specific data that was causing the error and deleting them one by one.
+This took a while for me to figure out, as before, I had tried delete these rows individually by searching for the specific data that was causing the error and deleting the rows one-by-one.
 The use of the mask was very efficient and removed NULL rows without me having to run that as a separate command.

-I used a for loop and a column type dictionary to convert the datatypes of the rows to the correct types in one go.
-In my **clean_user_data** method, this for loop didn't work for the date columns, so I converted these separately as some of the data was in a format that was unreadable, so I used the parse function from dateutils to deal with that.
+I used a _for loop_ and a column-type dictionary to convert the datatypes of the rows to the correct types in one go.
+In my **clean_user_data** method, this for loop didn't work for the date columns, so I converted these separately as some of the data was in a format that was unreadable.
+I used the parse function from dateutils to deal with this.

-Within the **clean_card_data** there were many card numbers that contained question marks, which I removed using a for loop and a replace statement.
+Within the **clean_card_data** there were many card numbers that contained question marks, which I removed using a _for loop_ and a replace statement.
 Similarly, in **clean_store_data** there were staff numbers with letters added in, which I replaced manually before being able to cast the column to an integer.

 The **convert_product_weights** was used to convert a column from the products DataFrame with mixed-unit weights into just weights as kg.
 This required the use of regex, which I had limited exposure to previously.
 AiCore's Ismael was able to direct me to [RegexOne](#https://regexone.com/) which I used in conjunction with [regex101](#https://regex101.com/) to develop code which separates the numeric weight and unit for conversion to kg.